 Through this process, a service provider will front you the money on invoices that have been billed out, which you then pay back once the customer has settled the bill.
 This way, the business can grow by providing the funds necessary to keep it going while waiting for customers to pay for outstanding invoices.

 Crowdfunding on sites such as Kickstarter and Indiegogo can give a boost to financing a small business.
-These sites allow businesses to pool small investments from a number of investors instead of having to look for a single investment.
+These sites allow Loans for Nigerian startups in the form of a pool of small investments from a number of investors instead of having to look for a single investment.

 Make sure to read the fine print of different crowdfunding sites before making your choice, as some sites have payment-processing fees, or require businesses to raise their full stated goal in order to keep any of the money raised.